willsp/Angular-Sortable/README.md

 A UI sortable directive for Angular

-You can see it implemented in the [github pages site](http://willsp.github.io/Angular-Sortable/)
+You can see it implemented in the [Angular-Sortable gh-pages site](http://willsp.github.io/Angular-Sortable)

 It works with Internet Explorer 9 or later.
 Only angularjs 1.2.2 required.
 No other frameworks or libraries.